 When it comes to making big decisions, such as choosing GCSEs, A-levels, or whether to take the route of an apprenticeship or a degree, offering guidance can be difficult, leaving many of us feeling helpless.
 However, as a key influencer in their lives, the guidance that you do provide will have a significant impact on their educational achievement and their long-term future.

-Through our website, we simplify the minefield of information that’s out there so that you can support your child in making informed decisions about their futures.
+Through our website and our, we simplify the minefield of information that’s out there so that you can support your child in making informed decisions about their futures.

 Today’s world is very different from what it was ten or twenty years ago, and it will continue to change.
 Jobs that previously existed have disappeared and, in many cases, been replaced.
 Changes in technology have created new industries and different methods of doing things, and the concept of a job for life has long gone for most of us.
 In fact, many young people today will be employed in jobs in the future that don’t even exist yet.

 This leaves us in a situation where individuals will need to be adaptable and resilient to change and is part of the reason why so many young people choose higher education – to develop the skills that enable these abilities.